 Law on the Beach

-Students who have not yet completed an undergraduate degree may apply, as long as they will have graduated prior to commencing the Newcastle LLB program.
+Students who have not yet completed an undergraduate degree may apply, as long as they will have graduated prior to commencing the Newcastle JD program.

 Total Number of Places in the Program: no set quota